-The compact 2U mounting package makes this model the right selection for limited space racks and remote WEB access is established by simply installing the plug-n-play communication card.
+The compact 2U mounting package makes this model the right selection for limited space racks and remote network access is established by simply installing the plug-n-play communication card.
 Standard hardware connections, NEMA receptacles and input reverse polarity-proof protection simplify the installation process.

 Majorsine Inverters are designed and built for full reliability at premium network locations.
 These intelligent telecom-grade inverters provide pure ac sine-wave power for all critical network needs.
 100% Duty Cycle combined with the most common dc system voltages in telecom inverters (24V and 48V) or utility inverters (125-130V) make this unit a superior choice for the best network deployments.

 Specification Overview by Model